 Funding provided by industry sponsors offers Dr. Smyth, the Chair of Agri-Food Innovation, to lead research and improve the understanding of new crop genetics by focusing on the core issues of governance, regulation and trade in order to add value to the genomic sciences.

-Alberta Wheat Commission's (AWC) mission is to increase the long-term profitability of wheat and Alberta wheat producers through innovative research, market development, policy development, communications and extension.
+Their mission is to increase the long-term economic sustainability of Alberta's grain farmers through innovative research, market development, policy advocacy, farm business management, agronomy and extension.

 For more information